m5lapp/helm-charts/README.md

 To install the <chart-name> chart, run `helm install my-<chart-name> m5lapp/<chart-name>`.

-If you wish to uninstall a chart, run `helm delete my-<chart-name>`.
+If you wish to uninstall a chart, run `helm uninstall my-<chart-name>`.

 ## License
 <!-- Keep full URL links to repo files because this README syncs from main to gh-pages.  -->